3meters/chk/Readme.md

   A simple, recursive, javascript value checker

-  chk validates values against simple schemas.
+  chk tests values against simple schemas.
 It supports required and default values, string enums, nested objects and arrays, optional type coercion, custom functional validators, and optional rejection of unknown keys.
 It is particularly well-suited for validating public-facing web services.
 Chk may modify the chked value if you tell it to.

   chk is reasonably mature, used heavily in a closed-source production system.
 Since diagnosing schema failures in deeply nested object can be tricky, particular care has been taken to provide detailed context in errors.